927 W. Jefferson Avenue,

-In 1924 The Rosewin was enlarged to 650 seats and again in 1925 to 1,000 seats.
+In 1924 the Rosewin Theater was enlarged to 650 seats and again in 1925 to 1,000 seats.
 It was reported to be the first theater to have a “cry room”.
 It was later operated by Robb & Rowley Theaters.

-“The Little Minister”, starring Alice Calhoun, was the first feature to open the Rosewin.
-The theater was renamed the Rex and featured adult films in its last years.
-It was closed in the early 1970’s and later demolished.
+“The Little Minister”, starring Alice Calhoun, was the first feature to open the Rosewin Theater.
+The theater was renamed the Rex Theater and featured adult films in its last years.
+It was closed in the early-1970’s and later demolished.

 Just login to your account and subscribe to this theater